DONATE

 You can participate in Respect for Fish Day in a variety of ways

-Still interested in sending us your photos?
-You can still spread the word by posting your photos to advocate for fish!
+You can help spread the word by posting your fish tales on social media!
 Tag us on your preferred social media platform or submit your photos to pix@idausa.org and your videos to video@idausa.org

 Facebook @indefenseofanimals